Reflecting the diverse voices in our communities

 John Sepulvado has won many major broadcast journalism awards including the 2011 Peabody Award for coordinating coverage of CNN’s BP oil spill coverage.
 He is also the recipient of seven Edward R. Murrow awards, numerous PRNDI Awards for Investigative Journalism and Writing, and the ONA Award for National Excellence in Journalism.

-He has done production of East County Magazine’s radio show as well as script writing and on-air vocal talent.
+He provided technical support on several candidate forums and our radio show.
 His experience includes serving as California Bureau Chief and report host for KQED radio in San Francisco, Weekend Edition host at Oregon Public Radio, and co-founding KXRY-FM in Portland, Oregon.
 He holds a journalism degree from Florida A&M. Currently the communications consultant for Better World Group, Sepulvado devises media strategies promoting a healthier environment for Californians.

 Mike Tentor serves as webmaster for East County Magazine, also providing high-speed secure web hosting for our popular news site and other major clients.
 A Drupal master, he founded Werks.net in 1996 and also operates DiegoNet, designing custom web applications.
 He has provided outstanding and reliable technical support to keep our site running smoothly over many years.